Starter Guide to Corporate Retreat Planning: Create an Unforgettable Team Experience

 • Plan company retreats during off-season months like April, May, September, and October to lower travel and accommodation costs.

-• Hire a travel management company to streamline the planning process and manage group bookings for transport, potentially reducing costs and simplifying logistics.
+• Hire a corporate travel company to streamline the planning process and manage group bookings for transport, potentially reducing costs and simplifying logistics.

 Sometimes you’ll need to account for specific and individual travel needs.